English Reading List

 Early Medieval Literature 6501350 (Old and Early Middle English)

 You will work on this paper in both the first and second terms, before being assessed by examination in the third term.
-In the first term, you will have language classes and translation assignments to help you get to grips with texts in the original language.
+In the first term, you will have language classes and translation assignments in order to get to grips with texts in the original language.
 In the second term, language work will continue and you will also write essays.
 The exam is split into two parts: a commentary, and then two essays.

 There is an extraordinarily rich body of literature in Old English, including texts in a variety of genres such as epic, lament, chronicle, riddle, dream vision, hagiography, and homily, while Early Middle English sees the flourishing of debate poetry, lyric, and romance.

-Starting points
+Starting point

-• Seamus Heaney, Beowulf (London: Faber & Faber, 1999).
-This creative translation is a beautiful introduction to Beowulf, a key text for this paper.
+• *Seamus Heaney, Beowulf (London: Faber & Faber, 1999).
+This creative translation is a beautiful introduction to Beowulf, and a key text for this paper.
 It’s a great place to start.

 • *Elaine Treharne, ed. and trans.
 Old and Middle English c.890–c.1400: An Anthology, 3rd edn (Oxford: Blackwell 2010).
 It is essential to own a copy of this anthology; dip in and read widely!
 Begin with the ‘Introduction’, and read whatever most appeals to you.
 I suggest focussing on working through a selection of the texts in the first 225 or so pages.

-Commentary and language
+Commentary & language

 In the exam, you will be asked to demonstrate knowledge of either Old English or Early Middle English by discussing the language and style of an extract.
 This exercise is known as the ‘commentary’.
-At Balliol, the focus will be on Old English, and the ‘set texts’ we will translate and study in preparation for the commentary section of the exam are: The Dream of the Rood, The Wanderer, an extract from Beowulf (‘Beowulf’s fight with Grendel’), and The Battle of Maldon.
+At Balliol, the focus will be on Old English, and the ‘set texts’ we will translate and study in preparation for the commentary section of the exam are: The Dream of the Rood, The Wanderer, an extract from Beowulf (‘Beowulf’s Fight with Grendel’), and The Battle of Maldon.

 Over the summer, begin to familiarise yourself with Old English by reading a guide to the language.